Symmetric Bloch oscillations of matter waves: Appendices

 \subsection{Application to recoil measurements}

 A generalization of DLBO shows promise for atom recoil measurements, and therefore in measurements of the fine-structure constant $\alpha$ \cite{alpha}.
+This section is included as an example of the potential applictaions of DLBO, however we note that before such a measurement, many new systematic effects would likely need to be studied.

 By removing the assumption that $\omega_1$ = $\omega_2$ and are independent of time in the Hamiltonian in Eq.~(\ref{BBS Hamiltonian}), asymmetric lattice guided geometries can be created \cite{Kovachy guided interferometer}.
 Additional light frequencies can also be added to the laser in order to address more than two velocity classes of atoms at the same time.
 Figure \ref{recoil fig} shows an example interferometer configuration that would be sensitive to an atom recoil phase.
 The phase in the interferometer can be calculated by integrating the energy of the atoms over the various trajectories \cite{Chenghui Thesis}.
 Assuming that the time to accelerate atoms is much less than the time between beamsplitter or reflection pulses, the phase of the interferometer is given by

 where $\omega_r$ is the recoil frequency of the matter wave, $n_s$ is defined in Fig. \ref{recoil fig}, and T is the time between beamsplitter and reflection pulse in the upper (or lower) interferometer.